liferay/liferay-docs/discover/portal/articles/190-managing-users/03-managing-user-data/02-exporting-user-data.markdown

 $$$

-The Control Panel's User Management system now natively supports the export of a User's personal data and download to a ZIP file.
+The Control Panel's User Management system now natively supports the export of a User's personal data to a ZIP file for download.
 The data format for the files containing the data is XML.

 ## Exporting and Downloading [](id=exporting-and-downloading)

-To export user data:
+To export user data,

 1. Go to Control Panel &rarr; Users &rarr; Users and Organizations.